LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-console/task-one/index.md

 1. Test that it prints a descriptive message if no jobs are found by selecting "0" to search and then "3" to search for a location.
 Then enter a location that is not in the data (e.g. "Cancun").
 Your message should be displayed.

+Finally, remember at the end of each task to review the autograding tests and run the appropriate one(s) to ensure that you are on the right track.